pikvm/pikvm/README.md

 - Arduino Pro Micro (ATMega32u4) with hardware USB for HID sub-system
 - GPIO cables for connections (Dupont or identical, suitable for PLS pins and breadboards; for example https://www.amazon.com/gp/product/B01BV2A54G)
 - Logic level converter module https://www.sparkfun.com/products/12009
-- 2-Channel Relay Module for Power and Reset buttons emulation (can be replaced with solid state relays or optocouples)
+- 2-Channel Relay Module for Power and Reset buttons emulation (can be replaced with solid state relays or optocouplers)
 - Optocouplers for receive ATX Leds statuses (almost any NPN transistor optocouplers: PC817, PC123, etc)
-- NPN transistor for HID reser (almost any NPN transistor: 2n2222 or similar)
+- NPN transistor for HID reset (almost any NPN transistor: 2n2222 or similar)
-- Constant resistors, for transistor/optocoupler(to RaspberryPi) 220Ohm-1kOhm, from ATX to optocoupler need to be matchet for yours motherboard (supposedly 330-470 Ohm)
+- Constant resistors, for transistor/optocoupler(to RaspberryPi) 220Ohm-1kOhm, those from ATX to optocoupler need to be matched for your motherboard (supposedly 330-470 Ohm)
-- Capacitors for compensation power loss by relays and for Arduino stability (10V and more, 220uF and more)
+- Capacitors to prevent a power loss caused by the relays and for Arduino stability (rated for 10V or more, 220uF or more)

 ## Setting up the hardware